Community Stakeholders Invited to Observe Inspections

 What does the Community Observer do?

 They are there to observe, not to advise.
 They may ask questions at times designated by the inspector, but their role is to observe and verify that a thorough inspection was completed.
 The entire inspection should be carried out with the observer present, able to see and hear what is being said and observed.
-At the end of the inspection, the Community Observer should sign the Inspection Summary Report at the bottom, in the space/s designated for Community Observers.
+At the end of the inspection, the Community Observer should sign the Inspection Summary Report at the bottom, in the space/s designated for Community Stakeholders.

 Who Counts as a Community Observer?